ieeeupsb/workshop_ESP8266/content/ex2.md

 });
 ```

 <code>server.on()</code> is used to create a webpage on the 'server' object we created earlier.
-In this context, "on" menas "when someone requests this page" and not "turn on".
+In this context, "on" means "when someone requests this page" and not "turn on".

 The first argument ("/") sets the path to that page.
 In this case, root.